robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 pictures, picking sounds, and making things move without typing nearly a thing; or an interactive, text-based quiz or story written about you entirely in Python including function definitions, conditional logic flow, and actual written code that they've saved to GitHub?
+I am sure you would be pleased with both and support whatever your child does to learn and express their love for you but one of these gifts taught them more as they built it.